bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 Webhooks created with one token are not visible when you retrieve webhooks using a different token.
 To view your webhook, use the same account token that created the webhook.

+**Webhooks timing out**

+To prevent your webhook from timing out, respond with a `200` response immediately after receiving the request.

+**Duplicate webhook events**

+Duplicate webhooks can happen.
+For this reason, apps should use idempotent operations.
+Idempotent operations allow multiple calls without any additional effect.

 ## Tools

 Below is a collection of third-party tools that can be used to aid in the development, testing, and debugging of webhooks: